redux-form/redux-form/docs/api/ReduxForm.md

 > Whether or not to force unregistration of fields -- use in conjunction with
 > `destroyOnUnmount`.
 Useful for wizard-type forms where you want to destroy
 > fields as they unmount, but not the form's state.
 Defaults to `false`, as
-> forms are normally unregistered on unmount.
+> forms are normally destroyed on unmount.

 #### `getFormState : Function` [optional]